Wild Black Needle Pagoda Dian Hong Cha

-Black Needle Pagoda Dian Hong Cha is the manifestation of one of Yunnan’s oldest and most outstanding black tea traditions, which has developed against the backdrop of a story of its own.
-According to that story, this exceptional processing form of black tea has once been invented by enslaved tea pickers in the imperial tea garden as a symbol for freedom and a better future.
+Black Needle Pagoda Dian Hong Cha is the manifestation of one of Yunnan’s oldest black tea traditions.
+According to an old legend, the unusual processing goes back to enslaved tea pickers in the imperial tea garden.
+These tea pickers allegedly developed and worshipped the pagoda as a symbol of freedom and a better future.

 Place of origin and historical/social background